 When I saw the phone in videos and in pictures, it looked bad.
 But when I started using the phone, it felt better.
 When I used the phone more, aesthetics took the backseat. srt.phone, unlike nearly all the phones in its price segment, comes with a plastic body, a removable back cover that can be changed and there is no metal frame.
 The back side of t.phone looks much much better but the front view of srt.phone is much cleaner thanks to the rounded edge profile.
 The clean black front adds to the look.

-The front of the phone has 5.5″ FullHD AMOLED display.
+The front of the phone has 5.5″ FullHD IPS display.
 The capacitive navigation button is placed below the display.
 The buttons will be disabled once you turn on on-screen navigation buttons.
-The sensors are placed along with ear piece where the glass is cut, instead of under the glass next to the earpiece opening.
-The front facing camera is placed on the left side.
+The sensors are placed along with earpiece where the glass is cut, instead of under the glass next to the earpiece opening.
+The front-facing camera is placed on the left side.
 The volume rocker is on the right side of the phone.
 The power/unlock key is placed at the top and that is really awkward place given that the display is 5.5″ in size.
 Not even Apple uses that placement for power key on their relatively tiny phones.
 USB Type-C port is at the bottom.
 The bottom speaker is to the left of USB port and microphone is to the right.

 The backside of the phone looks much better when you see it in person than when you see it in photos.
 The sandblasted look of the plastic is decent.
 Good thing is that the back plate is removable and can be replaced with Sachin’s memorabilia printed covers.
 The camera module, microphone and LED flash sits at top left corner.
 Below the module, there is a vertical orange line that runs along the breadth of the phone and the Smartron logo is etched below the line.
 The fingerprint sensor is back mounted (under the logo).
 At the bottom, you will see the teardrop logo, srt.phone name and the line ‘Designed and Engineered in India’.
 This is definitely one of the pros about srt.phone.
 There are not many Indian brands that sell smartphones but this one is the one of the very very few that design, engineer phones in India.

 Remove the back panel and you will see the two micro-SIM card slots.
 This is another confusing aspect of the design.
-Why two micro SIM card slot when the world has moved to nano SIM card standard.
-Every Android phone comes with either single nano SIM card or two nano SIM card slots.
-One downside is that there is no hybrid slot of dedicated microSD card slot.
+Why two micro SIM card slot when the world has moved to nano-SIM card standard.
+Every Android phone comes with either single nano-SIM card or two nano-SIM card slots.
+One downside is that there is no hybrid slot or dedicated microSD card slot.
 The battery is not visible even though you remove the back panel.
 All that you see is the plastic frame.
 At first, I did not know that the phone has NFC but on seeing the NFC mark, understood that this phone supports NFC (pardon us for not looking at the specs in detail).
 One advantage with NFC is that you can use it for contactless payments.
 One bad design aspect of the back panel is that that gap (when you fit the panel) is not uniform.

 Thanks to FullHD resolution, the text and images are super crisp.
-Similar to other AMOLED displays, the colors pop out.
+Similar to other IPS displays, the colours are fairly accurate.
 One issue that I noticed is that the adaptive brightness is not as seamless as that on other phones.
 It takes little bit more time (in seconds) for the brightness to change to adjust to changed lighting conditions.
 The Gorilla Glass feels super smooth to touch, the touch response is very good.
-We did a test to see if this AMOLED panel has jelly effect by inverting the phone and scrolling and we have not noticed any such effect.
+We did a test to see if this IPS panel has jelly effect by inverting the phone and scrolling and we have not noticed any such effect.

 Hardware and performance